LintaoAmons/easy-commands.nvim/README.md

 ## A collection of pre-defined commands which are readable and easy to search and use

+## There's a lot of TODOs inside the project.
+It would be great if you can help to remove some of them!

 ## Why this plugin?

 To have IDEA/VSCODE etc. like of command fuzzy search experience.